Logo

 • Forgetting steps, tools, or directions

-• Overwhelm when facing multi-step activities
+• Overwhelm when faced with multi-step activities

 • Difficulty planning for future events